Girivihar – Shatrunjaya Hills, Palitana

 Some Prominent Palitana Temples

-Chaumukha Temple – As the name suggests, this is a temple with four sides.
+Chaumukha Temple: As the name suggests, this is a temple with four sides.
 Enshrined within is a four-faced Murti of Shri Adinath.
 The openings are known as ‘Chaturbimb’.
-These are built so that images and Murtis can be seen from all four sides which is considered auspicious.
+These are built so that images and Murtis can be seen from all four sides, which is considered auspiciousrtis can be seen from all four sides which are considered auspicious.

 Other prominent temples on Shatrunjaya Hills include the Vimal Shah Temple, and Saraswati Devi Temple.
 Narsinh Kesarji Temple, Dilwara Temple and many more.
 Shatrunjaya is a tribute to Jain temple architecture, devotedness, faith, and belief.
 It is a place that stands out as a magnificent wonder of the world.